How Achtung.app measures AI visibility

 Free visibility scan

-The public visibility scan at /en/ai-visibility-check asks two of the three search-grounded AI platforms (ChatGPT and Gemini) blindly for recommendations in the entered niche and delivers a result by email within minutes.
+The public visibility scan at /en/ai-visibility-check asks ChatGPT and Gemini blindly for recommendations in the entered niche and delivers a result by email within minutes.
 It is intended as an entry point, not a replacement for ongoing monitoring.

 The result is directional, not conclusive.
 It shows whether and in which models a brand appears in its niche.
 It does not replace ongoing monitoring and is not directly comparable to a brand's subscriber score.
 Run a scan